 - Be aware that land border officers are, in general, less familiar with the IEC program than their airport counterparts.
 Read on for my own experience!

 When it came to activating my second IEC work permit, I was living on Vancouver Island, BC.
 It’s a beautiful place, but not super convenient when it comes to border runs.
 Any route to Washington from the Island involves a ferry and is difficult to do in one day.
-I decided to make a trip of it instead.
+For this reason, I decided NOT to flagpole and make a trip of it instead.
 We had a great week in Washington exploring the tunnels beneath Seattle’s streets, hiking through the wettest place in the USA and getting a little freaked out by the Twilight fandom in Forks.

 Arriving back in Canada at the Belleville border in Victoria, I was the only person from our ferry directed into the CBSA office.
 I was asked for my POE, proof of funds and insurance.
 The border officer asked where I lived and what my occupation was.
 He was doing everything by the book.
 All was fine until I spotted the date of expiry he had entered on my work permit.